 After getting a house in an area, if you set its usage as storage, you can get more town storage slots for the town the house is in, or for the nearest town if the house is for example in a farm.

-Both items and silver (currency) can be stored in a town’s storage, but keep in mind that items that are bound to the character can’t be moved.
+Keep in mind that items that are bound to the character can’t be moved to a town storage.